Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/docs/introduction.rst

 3. Create a list of links found in each paper.

-The three tasks ask for some sort of **visualization of data**, this data is obtained from the **XML** of 10 different pdfs, the XMLs were obtained by using the text analysis tool called **GROBID**.
+The three tasks ask for some sort of **visualization of data**, this data is obtained from the **XML** of 10 different pdfs, the XMLs are obtained by using the text analysis tool called **GROBID**.

 .. |DOI| image:: https://zenodo.org/badge/596545346.svg